We are the Immigration Advice Service

 There are different routes which can lead to Irish citizenship.
 If you have been lawfully living in Ireland for five years, you will be eligible to apply for Irish citizenship.
 This applies to anyone who has lived in Ireland for five years, regardless of their original country of citizenship.

-One of the most common methods of obtaining citizenship is through the route of descent.
+One of the most common methods of obtaining citizenship is through the route of descent or Irish ancestry.
 If one of your parents was born in Ireland and was an Irish citizen when you were born, or if you have an Irish grandparent, you will be eligible for Irish citizenship through descent.

 It is possible to obtain Irish citizenship through marriage too.
 If you have been married to an Irish citizen for at least three years, and have also lived in Ireland for at least three years, you will be eligible for Irish citizenship through marriage.